KellanChilders/CMSC516-Task-12/README.txt

 ... thus, Economists are overrated (Claim)

 The two approaches taken are introduced and outlined below.
-The approaches were tested individually and as a voter, and the neural network was found to be the most accurate, thus represents the final model.
+The approaches were tested individually and as a voter.
+The neural network approach was found to be the most accurate, thus represents the final model.

 ******************************************************************
 Rule Based Implementation: